sokra/items-store/README.md

 **timing**

 `queueRequest: function(fn)` Called when the store want to do something.
 It's called with a async function `fn(callback)` that should be called sometime in the future.
 You should wait at least one tick before calling `fn` if you want multiple reads/writes to be merged.
-You can use a queue to queue from multiple stores.
+You can use a shared queue to queue from multiple stores.

+Defaults to `process.nextTick`.

 #### `getItem(id)`